Mharlove Andre

 Board member

-Mharlove Andre is a dedicated third-year medical student at the University of Florida College of Medicine, originally hailing from Miami.
+Mharlove Andre is a dedicated fourth-year medical student at the University of Florida College of Medicine, originally hailing from Miami.
 She pursued her undergraduate studies at Washington University in St. Louis, earning a Bachelor of Arts in Chemistry.
 Following graduation, Mharlove immersed herself in clinical research at Massachusetts General Hospital (MGH), where she spent three years supporting Michael Pistiner, MD, MMSc in the development of the pediatric Food Allergy Advocacy, Education, and Prevention program.
 It was during this formative period that her passion for dermatology ignited, particularly through her exposure to atopic diseases such as eczema and contact dermatitis.